The Vector Grounding Problem: Five notions of Grounding

 \subsection{What Grounding for LLMs?}

-We have identified five distinct notions of grounding that play prominent roles in discussions about meaning grounding in biological and artificial systems.
-Which of these notions is necessary for LLMs to possess representations and produce outputs endowed with intrinsic meaning?
-Recall that in order to possess such meaning, it is minimally required that a system's representations and outputs be intrinsically about worldly entities and properties, rather than have this connection be fixed through external ascription---for example from a human user.
-To identify the most suitable notion of grounding for this task, we will employ an elimination strategy, examining each notion for its adequacy, beginning with Harnad's proposal of sensorimotor grounding as a solution to the Symbol Grounding Problem.
+We have identified five distinct notions that play prominent roles in discussions about grounding in biological and artificial systems.
+Which of these is necessary for LLMs to possess representations and produce outputs with intrinsic meaning?
+(Recall that intrinsic meaning is meaning that is independent from external interpretation.)
+To identify the most suitable notion, we will proceed by elimination, examining each candidate's adequacy---beginning with the two kinds of sensorimotor grounding.

-Sensorimotor grounding connects conceptual or linguistic representations to sensorimotor representations within the same cognitive system.
-This sort of grounding can be useful to shed light on some features of the former representations, how they work, and what roles they can play in the economy of a cognitive system.
-However, sensorimotor grounding falls short in addressing the merry-go-round problem, as it merely grounds one type of representation in another, rather than elucidating how they are tied to worldly entities and properties.
-Consequently, it fails to resolve the central question of how sensorimotor representations, which are posited to ground conceptual and linguistic ones, establish a meaningful connection with the world.